theypsilon/Update_All_MiSTer/README.md

 UNOFFICIAL_UPDATER="false"
 # Specific INI settings for this script if you need it.
 UNOFFICIAL_UPDATER_INI="/media/fat/Scripts/update_all.ini"

+# "true" to activate the LLAPI Updater
+LLAPI_UPDATER="false"
+# Specific INI settings for this script if you need it.
+LLAPI_UPDATER_INI="/media/fat/Scripts/update_all.ini"

 # "false" to skip downloading MAME roms.
 MAME_GETTER="true"